 Google Analytics defines a session as the group of interactions with a website in a specified time frame.
 Average session duration thus describes the average amount of time users spend on a website.
 Like bounce rate, this metric may be a sign of how engaging your content is.
 However, you should take this figure with a grain of salt, as average session duration can easily be skewed by external factors you have no control over — for instance, someone who steps out for a lunch break while in the middle of browsing your website.

-20. Revamp and update pages
+20. Revamp and Update Pages

 Along the same lines, use page analytics to adapt old content to new information and industry trends.
-Of course, this applies only to evergreen content, as these posts can be reused over and over again.
+Of course, this applies only to evergreen or cornerstone content, as these posts can be reused over and over again.

 If you’ve noticed a steady decrease in pageviews, set aside time to do some investigative research and make any necessary changes to your content.
 This includes fixing broken links, rewriting article titles, and adding internal links to related posts.
 Perhaps a new product or buzzword has emerged — consider incorporating this information to make your old content more relevant.